mberacochea/MetaGOflow/README.md

-# A workflow for marine Genomic Observatories data analysis
+# metaGOflow: A workflow for marine Genomic Observatories data analysis
 ## An EOSC-Life project